Brazil–Hungary relations

 Brazil–Hungary relations are the diplomatic relations between Brazil and Hungary.
 The importance of relations centres on the history of Hungarian immigration to Brazil.
 Approximately 100,000 Brazilians have Hungarian ancestry, making it the largest Hungarian community in Latin America.
+Brazil has an embassy in Budapest, while Hungary has an embassy in Brasília and a consulate-general in São Paulo.
 Both nations are members of the United Nations.